Gr701/embedded_morse/README.md

 # Embedded morse
+The code we were mainly working on is in the `src` directory.

 ## Technologies used
-The code we were working on is in the src directory.
 - C language for the embedded programming
 - UART and i2c for the communication
 - SensorTag from Texas Instruments (MPU sensor utilized in the project)